ika-rwth-aachen/acdc/.github/ISSUE_TEMPLATE/advanced---issue-template.md

 > Thanks for creating an issue, we will support you as soon as possible.
 > Please fill out the issue template below by answering **all** questions.
+> Providing as much information as possible will help us to solve the problem as fast as possible!

 1. **Are you using a virtual machine or are you using native Ubuntu?**